Table of Contents

 These pedals are great for parts that either need to be futuristic or spacey in sound.
 Another use for the octave pedal is to create an aggressive lead sound.
 One that does not need as much gain or saturation, but still needs some punch.

 So if lead guitar playing is something you enjoy, don’t be afraid to experiment.
 Especially with pedals to find your tone perfection.
-And keep in mind that this equipment can work well with other styles, not just rock!
+And keep in mind that this equipment can work well with other styles, not just rock music!

 How Do You Thicken a Lead Guitar Tone?